jkonowitch/typesafe-class-serializer/README.md

 });
 ```

-### Creating Classes

-Classes can be created based on schemas, with properties marked for serialization using the `@serializable` decorator.
+Classes must define a `public readonly` `SCHEMA` property that points to the zod schema, with properties marked for serialization using the `@serializable` decorator.

 ```typescript
 class Address {